Deferasirox

-Deferasirox, sold under the brand name Exjade & Asunra (in injectable form) & Oleptiss (Tablet formulation) both by Novartis among others, is an oral iron chelator.
+Deferasirox, sold under the brand name Exjade among others, is an oral iron chelator.
 Its main use is to reduce chronic iron overload in patients who are receiving long-term blood transfusions for conditions such as beta-thalassemia and other chronic anemias.
 It is the first oral medication approved in the United States for this purpose.

-It was approved by the U.S. Food and Drug Administration (FDA) in November 2005.
+It was approved by the US Food and Drug Administration (FDA) in November 2005.

 According to the FDA (May 2007), kidney failure and cytopenias have been reported in patients receiving deferasirox tablets for oral suspension.
 It is approved in the European Union by the European Medicines Agency (EMA) for children six years and older for chronic iron overload from repeated blood transfusions.
 It is on the World Health Organization's List of Essential Medicines.

 In July 2020, Teva decided to discontinue deferasirox.
 It is available as a generic medication.

 Properties

 The half-life of deferasirox is between 8 and 16 hours allowing once a day dosing.
 Two molecules of deferasirox are capable of binding to 1 atom of iron which are subsequently eliminated by fecal excretion.
 Its low molecular weight and high lipophilicity allows the drug to be taken orally unlike deferoxamine which has to be administered by IV route (intravenous infusion).
 Together with deferiprone, deferasirox seems to be capable of removing iron from cells (cardiac myocytes and hepatocytes) as well as removing iron from the blood.